charlierobin/unity-input-manager/README.md

 I know that these days we’re supposed to use the new Unity input system, but, good though it is, a lot of the time it’s just too involved for the kind of games I tend to produce.
 So although by now I always thought that I would have ditched the old input system for the new one, it just hasn’t happened that way: I keep coming back to the old ways.

 There are still things here and there that I always wanted to add but never got around to: a window displaying the “history” of deleted axes, a folder in `Documents` in which any Asset documents are automatically opened on launch, drag and drop between different settings files (at the moment it’s copy and paste only).
+Also generalising the reading and writing of YAML files, rather than the bodge it is at the moment.
+(Although given the format and layout of the input manager assets hasn’t changed since whenever, it’s a bodge that has stood the test of time.)
+And a window menu was always on the list of “things to do”.
+Along with undoing changes to a setting.

 But even as it is, I still find it to be a very useful app, so perhaps others will feel the same way.